|

 "Three!" roared Gimli, pulling his axe from the back

-of an orc's skull then spinning around to cut down another beast
+of an orc's skull and spinning round to cut down another beast

 with a blow to the neck.
 "Awwww!
 Four!"